Zurich's main train station had many posters in favor of the minaret ban. Credit: Arnd Wiegmann

 Members include Saudi Arabia, where non-Muslims are arrested for worshipping privately; Maldives, the Indian Ocean atoll where citizenship is reserved for Muslims; Libya, which limits churches to one per denomination in cities; and Iran, where conversion from Islam is punished by death, according to a 2009 U.S. State Department report on religious freedom.

 Dec.
 25, 2009 update: The Associated Press carries an article, "Vatican's top cleric in Arabia walks a thin line" by Barbara Surk, that amplifies on some of these points.
 It tells about Archbishop Paul Hinder, the top Roman Catholic cleric to the approximately 2 million Catholics resident in six countries (Bahrain, Oman, Qatar, Saudi Arabia, United Arab Emirates, and Yemen) on the Arabian peninsula.

 Archbishop Paul Hinder walks out of his residence at the Christian compound, which happens to be right next to a mosque, in Abu Dhabi.
-Note the absence of Christian symbolism in his appearance.
 (AP Photo by Kamran Jebreili)